 The remuneration of key management personnel was reviewed by the Human Resources Committee appointed by the Board and approved by the Chairman of the Board.
-During the year, Nil (2021: two) key management personnel had resigned and one (2021: one) key management personnel had joined.
+During the year, one (2022: Nil) key management personnel had resigned and two (2022: one) key management personnel had joined.

-The number of key management personnel in the top 3 remuneration bands are as follows:
+The number of key management personnel in the top 3 remuneration bands are during the year are as follows: